 Feeding Your Clark’s Clownfish

-In an aquarium they will eat algae that grows naturally in the tank, and can live off a mixture of live, frozen and flake foods.
+In an aquarium, they will eat algae that grow naturally in the tank and can live off a mixture of live, frozen, and flake foods.
 Live foods like mysis and brine shrimp are good.

 |Scientific Name||Amphiprion Clarkii|